mscalindt/shell-glossary/README.md

 # Caveats:
 # 1. A character is considered to be any character (except whitespace) in the
 #    printable set of ASCII characters ('[:print:]').
 This means that characters
 #    outside this set will not be printed.
-Multibyte characters consisting of
-#    characters in the printable set will only have those characters printed.
 #    Exceptions: input with byte length of 1.
-#    Fix: none; shell limitation.
+#    Fix: unknown; unknown.
 #
 str_to_chars() {
     iiiiii=$LC_CTYPE